How To Increase Sales At Your Grocery Store: Top Tips and Advice for Supermarkets

 • Rewards programs

-With the right POS, you can offer some of these like mobile coupons and rewards.
+With the right POS, you can offer some of these, like mobile coupons and rewards.
 Additionally, you might be able to build a strong ecommerce presence with an integrated POS system.

 7. Get Feedback and Respond

 Feedback is every grocery store’s roadmap to improvement.
 You can use it to refine your product mix, understand the customer experience, and improve your customer service.
-There are two ways to seek feedback: 1) At the register with paper or digital forms or 2) through online surveys with your email list.

 8. Introducing a Rewards Program

-Nearly every grocery store offers some kind of valued or frequent shopper rewards program.
-For independent retailers, these types of programs seem difficult to implement.
 However, with the right supermarket POS, any business can introduce rewards and build a program that customers use and enjoy.
 For example, with Loyal-n-Save, our POS rewards software, you can offer your customers:

-• Tier-based rewards – provide more rewards for high-volume shoppers
+• Tier-based rewards – Provide more rewards for high-volume shoppers

-• Rewards gift cards – introduce reloadable rewards cards
+• Rewards gift cards – Introduce reloadable rewards cards

 Book a Demo.
 Learn how FTx POS can help you transform your operation.
 We help supermarkets take control of inventory, accounting, payroll and more.
 Book a demo today.